JosiahR89/Bootcamp-Project-2/README.md

 * Conducting tests/audits to ensure data quality and compliance.

 * Encrypting, or protecting data governed by industry standards or government regulations.

+#### Load
+This last step involves moving the transformed data to a target data warehouse.
+Initially, the final data is loaded once, and thereafter periodic loading of data happens to keep the database up to date.
+Most of the time the ETL process is automated and batch-driven.
+Typically, ETL is scheduled to trigger during off-hours when traffic on the source systems and the destination systems is at its lowest.